Home / Toolbox Talks / Traffic Control Safety Toolbox Talk

 Traffic Control Safety in Construction

 Most incidents happen due to poor visibility, distracted drivers, or inadequate traffic management, making it critical to follow strict safety procedures in work zones.
-Let’s dive in and talk about preventing serious traffic accidents near the job site.
+For this safety meeting, let’s dive in and discuss potential hazards and how to prevent serious traffic accidents near the job site.

 Common Hazards in Traffic-Controlled Areas